YisiLuo/Continuous-Representation-Zoo/README.md

 - Gizem Yu ̈ce, Guillermo Ortiz-Jim ́enez, Beril Besbinar, and Pascal Frossard.
 A structured dictionary perspective on implicit neural representations.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2022.

 - T Mitchell Roddenberry, Vishwanath Saragadam, Maarten V. de Hoop, and Richard Baraniuk.
 Implicit neural representations and the algebra of complex wavelets.
-In The Twelfth International Conference on Learning Representations, 2024
+In The Twelfth International Conference on Learning Representations, 2024.

-- Tamara G. Kolda and Brett W. Bader.
-Tensor decompositions and applications.
-SIAM Review, 2009

-- Ruofan Liang, Hongyi Sun, and Nandita Vijaykumar.
-CoordX: Accelerating implicit neural representation with a split MLP architecture.
-In International Conference on Learning Representations, 2022.

 - Yisi Luo, Xile Zhao, Zhemin Li, Michael K. Ng, and Deyu Meng.
 Low-rank tensor function representation for multi-dimensional data recovery.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2024.